openaustralia/morph/README.md

 Edit `.env` with the details of the application you've just created

+Now you'll need to build the Docker container that scrapers run in.

+If you're on OS X you'll need to do this from the docker virtual machine, so

+    vagrant ssh osx-dev
+    docker -H localhost:4243 build -t scraper /source/lib/build_docker_image

+On Linux

+    docker build -t scraper lib/build_docker_image

 Now you can start the server

     bundle exec rake db:setup